-At Yale School of Medicine researchers working with datasets use Qlucore
+At Yale School of Medicine researchers use Qlucore

 “With just a couple of mouse clicks, clinicians can quickly analyze their data by generating a heat map or principal component analysis (PCA) and get the list of differentially expressed molecules” Rolando Garcia-Milian, MLS, AHIP, Yale School of Medicine

 Yale University in Connecticut, USA, owns one of the world’s great medical historical libraries.
 It was opened in 1814 and by 1865 its collection numbered 1,200 books.
 Today it is called the Yale Cushing/ Whitney Medical Library, and it contains more than 416,000 books.
 Its collections cover clinical medicine and its specialties, the pre-clinical sciences, public health, nursing, and related fields.

 Rolando Garcia-Milian, a Librarian and Lecturer in Epidemiology for the Environmental Health Sciences Department, Yale School of Public Health, oversees the Yale Medical Library’s Bioinformatics Support Program.

 Bioinformatics support under the program ranges from workshops on bioinformatics tools and databases through to consultation services on the analysis of microarray and next-generation sequencing (NGS) data; functional enrichment analysis of differentially regulated molecules; and finding, retrieving, and using public datasets for validating research results or hypothesis testing.